-The mighty microbiome.
+The mighty gut microbiome.
 You can’t glimpse into the wellness world without hearing mention of this exciting area of research.
 Although scientists discovered gut bacteria in the late 1800’s, it wasn’t until the early 21st century (2001) that the term microbiome was described.
-So the concept of the microbiome is really in its infancy and what’s so exciting is that there is still so much to learn and I’ll be ready and waiting to geek out on all of it and share it with you.
+So the concept of the gut microbiome is really in its infancy, and what is so exciting is that there is still so much to learn.
+I will be ready and waiting to geek out on all of it and share it with you.

-What exactly is this microbiome that everyone is buzzing about?
-It is defined as all of the trillions of microorganisms (bacteria and fungi) and their genetic material that line the digestive tract.
+The gut microbiome is defined as all of the trillions of microorganisms (bacteria and fungi) and their genetic material that line the digestive tract.
 It is commonly thought the ratio of bacteria to human cells exist in a 10:1 ratio, however now it is believed to be closer to 3:1 or 1:1.
 Why?
 Well two reasons- 1) it can depend upon whether non-nucleated cells are considered in the overall body cell count (think red blood cells) and 2) the microbiome has drastically changed since earlier counts which is likely due to the evolution of the western diet, changes in our soil and the constant use of hand sanitizer to name a few.
 Bottom line: these ratios show the magnitude of bacteria in our body and thus should have us thinking about the important role these bacteria play in our overall health.

 Why is the gut microbiome important to our health?